 The luxury houseboat ship

 Called the De Novatie, this luxury houseboat was formerly a cargo ship and its large storage space has now been converted into a stylish and welcoming living space for a family.
 The ship was originally built in 1957 and spent many years transporting items between ports, sailing the open ocean.
+Find out must-have accessories from boat outfitters for an unforgettable boating experience.

 The architect responsible for the conversion is the Dutch firm ANA.
 Its design was intended to produce a ‘house in a ship’ and has certainly delivered on this promise, with generous living space both inside and outdoors and several bedrooms.